ucla-pls/pldi21-artifact/NOTES.md

-# Removing benchmarks from dataset
+# Benchmarks removed from the data-set

 ## Covariant Arrays